 Bottom line: You’ll want a full-sized speaker for decent audio playback or see if you can use your existing speakers for playback by plugging in a small smart speaker device.
 Third-party speakers are increasingly supporting voice assistants, so don’t limit yourself to the hardware on offer from Google and Amazon.

 3. Not quite the gateway to the smart home – yet

 The ultimate aim for smart speakers is to be able to use them to control everything in the home, from the TV and fridge to the heat pump and security cameras.
-Both Amazon and Google are using the “Zigbee” technology standard to make that happen, but the functionality is currently limited and a bit clunky.
+Apple, Amazon and Google are using the “Zigbee” technology standard to make that happen, but the functionality is currently limited and a bit clunky.

 A few gadgets are available that smart home enthusiasts can take advantage of now.
 Both the Amazon Echo and Google Home are compatible with Philips Hue LED lightbulbs, so you can adjust your rooms’ lighting with a voice command, which is a nice touch.

 Nest devices, such as the Nest video cameras, work with these smart speakers.
 Google’s own Chromecast device that plugs into your TV works with Google Home.
 It allows me to use voice commands to choose video clips on YouTube or select shows to watch on Netflix.

 Amazon’s Echo Show, a smart display, is great if you want to use it as a sort of digital alarm clock to display the time, weather forecast and calendar alerts.
 It is capable of showing data from smart home devices, such as a security camera’s video feed.
 But again, very few of them are available yet in New Zealand.
 The JBL Link View does the same in the Google world.

 Bottom line: The smart home functions of these speakers is not really a selling point at the moment, but expect more compatible devices to come onto the market this year and a software upgrade will give Google Home and Amazon Echo long-term potential as smart home hubs.